 A lot of enterprises migrate to the public cloud because they see everyone else doing it.
-And while you should stay up on the latest and greatest innovations – which often happen in the cloud – you need to be aware of the realities of the cloud.
+And while you should stay up on the latest and greatest innovations – which often happen in the cloud – you need to be aware of the realities of the cloud and understand different cloud migration strategies.
 You need to know why you’re moving to the cloud.
 What’s your goal?
 And what outcomes are you seeking?
 Make sure you know what you’re getting your enterprise into before moving forward in your cloud journey.

 1. Cloud technology is not a project, it’s a constant